booyouon/WeatherApp/README.md

 4. Set up your OpenWeatherMap API key:

    - Obtain an API key from OpenWeatherMap (https://openweathermap.org/api).
-   - Create a .env file (Skip if not being done locally)
+   - Create a .env file (Skip if not being done locally as only required for testing purposes)
    - Enter in the following into your .env file, replace "YOUR_API_KEY" with your API Key from OpenWeatherMap:

    ```javascript